syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Spin-Button-Alignment.md

 # Spin Button Alignment

-Spin Button position in the NumericUpDown control can be changed relative to the TextBox based on `SpinButtonAlignment` property.
+Spin Button position in the SfNumericUpDown control can be changed relative to the TextBox based on `SpinButtonAlignment` property.

 There are three built-in modes.